 Alex Kurth has never worked a typical 9-to-5 job, and he says he’s mostly OK with the fact that he never will.
-The 36-year-old Toronto resident cobbles together a living made up of four different gigs: He bartends at a craft brewery, is a sound technician, delivers takeout for Foodora, and he’s a representative for his fellow bicycle couriers who are unionizing.
+The 36-year-old Toronto resident cobbles together a living made up of four different gigs: he bartends at a craft brewery, is a sound technician, delivers takeout for Foodora, and he’s a representative for his fellow bicycle couriers who are unionizing.

 Between his four jobs, he usually works between 30 and 40 hours a week, which makes him about $30,000 CAD a year.
-Kurth said his hustles don’t give him much when it comes to job security and benefits like health, dental, paid vacation, or sick days.
+Kurth said his hustles don’t give him much when it comes to job security and benefits like health, dental, paid vacation or sick days.
 “Companies have realized that they don’t need to have dedicated, salaried, 9-to-5 with benefits employees and just treat everything as gig work.
-They can get away with that and there seems to be no repercussions.
+They can get away with that and there seem to be no repercussions.
 Everybody is a temp, short-term contract, or freelancer,” he said.

 Thanks to technology and a pool of cheaper, on-demand workers available for specific projects as they arise, employers haven’t felt the need to raise wages for gig workers or their staff alike.
 According to the Bank of Canada, roughly 1 in 3 people do informal, or gig, work—which mirrors the trend in the U.S., where an estimated 36 percent of the population participates in informal work.
 The central bank’s survey suggests that gig workers tend to make less than their full-time, salaried counterparts over an equivalent time period.